 The Master Plan builds on work done by the VFKCC and PI in 2015, where a Collaboration Multiplier analysis was conducted with the goals of better understanding what each partner brings to the table and identifying joint strategies that committee members could take on.
 Through the Collaboration Multiplier analysis, the VFKCC identified common language, overarching goals, prioritized risk and resilience factors related to violence, gaps in service, and shared indicators/strategies.

-For media coverage of the planning process, take a look at these stories from KSHB News and KCUR 89.3
+For media coverage of the planning process and Blueprint, take a look at these stories from KSHB News, KCUR 89.3 and FOX4.

 Funding for the planning process is provided by the American Public Health Association’s Healthiest Cities and Counties Challenge.